 A number of the wines are labeled with a specific block number and include fruit from just that particular block.
 With 11 varieties planted on site Hendry makes a diversity of wines.
 Other standouts include several Zinfandels bottled based on vineyard block location and clones with their respective source block names, a Bordeaux blend and their “biggest wine”, the Cabernet Sauvignon.
 All their wines are *extremely* reasonably priced for Napa Valley standards.

 Hendry’s wines have generally received positive press but as George says, “the critics can’t taste the wines for you” and he encourages you to try them yourself as everyone’s palate is different.

 Those interested in tasting the Hendry Ranch wines must make an appointment for a visit to the winery.
 It is very common for people to show up without appointments (especially on the weekends) and they are generally unable to accommodate these unannounced visits.
+With little traffic, Hendry Winery is located about 10 minutes from downtown Napa.
 For more information and or to join their wine club, visit: www.hendrywines.com